On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Problem Setting and Related Background

-\begin{remark} \emph{One-shot} terminology is often used in settings related to interference-channels.
-To the best of our knowledge, the only work which explicitly emphasized the one-shot delivery in the caching setting before the present work was \cite{naderializadeh2017fundamental}. \end{remark}
+\begin{remark} \emph{One-shot} terminology is often used in settings related to interference alignment in Gaussian interference channels.
+To the best of our knowledge, the only work which explicitly emphasized the one-shot delivery (same as in Definition \ref{one-shot}) in the caching setting before the present work was \cite{naderializadeh2017fundamental}.
+Notice that one-shot does not mean that each user recovers {\em all} its needed bits from the transmission of a single other user.
+For example, different needed bits $W^{k}_{d_k}(i)$ and $W^{k}_{d_k}(i')$ with $i \neq i'$ may be recovered from different codewords $X_{j_k(i)}$ and $X_{j_k(i')}$ with $j_k(i) \neq j_k(i')$.
+Nevertheless, as soon as user $j_k(i)$ broadcasts its codeword, user $k$ can decode its needed bit $W^{k}_{d_k}(i)$ immediately, without waiting for the transmission of other users. $\lozenge$ \end{remark}